xan1000/BolgerUtils/BolgerUtils.Framework.Razor/Readme.md

 # Remarks

-The recommended entry point is to use the Utils.Parse methods.
+The recommended entry point is to use the **Utils.Parse** methods.

-You can use .ToRawString() if content in the template should not be encoded and printed literally.
+You can use **.ToRawString()** if content in the template should not be encoded and printed literally.

-If the template file is used in a non ASP.NET project to get cshtml syntax highlighting and editor awareness in Visual Studio you can add the inherits directive at the top of the file:
+If the template file is used in a non ASP.NET project to get cshtml syntax highlighting and editor awareness in Visual Studio you can add the @inherits directive at the top of the file:

 ######